SuperLesson/SuperLesson/README.md

 ### Dependencies

-Install [poetry](https://python-poetry.org/) and run `poetry install` in order to install all the dependencies.
+Install [poetry](https://python-poetry.org/) and run `poetry install` in order to install all python dependencies.
 Keep in mind that as the project is updated you should run have to run it again.

+You also need to install [`wdiff`](https://www.gnu.org/software/wdiff/) for some verbose printing.

 ### Lesson files